lllyasviel/sd-forge-layerdiffuse/README.md

 (Update Mar 4) Below models will be released soon:

 1. Joint foreground-background generating model.
-The model will be 3x slower and requires 3.5x more VRAM, but will generate foregrounds and backgrounds together in one single pass.
+The SDXL model will be 3x slower and requires 3.5x more VRAM, but will generate foregrounds and backgrounds together in one single pass.
+(SD1.5 models will also be released and SD1.5 models are very fast and do not much performance problems.)
 2. One step foreground-conditioned background model.
-The model will be 2x slower and requires 2.5x more VRAM, but will generate cleaner backgrounds in one single pass (compared to the released two-step models).
+The SDXL model will be 2x slower and requires 2.5x more VRAM, but will generate cleaner backgrounds in one single pass (compared to the released two-step models).
+(SD1.5 models will also be released and SD1.5 models are very fast and do not much performance problems.)
 3. One step background-conditioned foreground model.
-The model will be 2x slower and requires 2.5x more VRAM, but will generate cleaner foregrounds in one single pass (compared to the released two-step models).
+The SDXL model will be 2x slower and requires 2.5x more VRAM, but will generate cleaner foregrounds in one single pass (compared to the released two-step models).
+(SD1.5 models will also be released and SD1.5 models are very fast and do not much performance problems.)
+4. SD1.5 models.

 Below models may be released soon (if necessary):